-Residents of the US, UK, Canada, Australia and New Zealand do not need a visa for travel to Costa Rica of up to 90 days.
+Residents of the US, UK, Canada and Australia do not need a visa for travel to South Africa of 90 days or less.
+New Zealand nationals, however, do need a visa.
 For other countries, check visa requirements here.

-Your passport must be valid for at least six months prior to arrival in Costa Rica.
+Your passport must be valid for at least six months prior to arrival in South Africa, and have two blank visa pages.
 It is your own responsibility to ensure that you are in possession of valid and correct travel documentation.

-There are no particular requirements for Costa Rica, but make sure all routine vaccinations are up to date (MMR, polio, tetanus, etc.).
-Hepatitis A and Typhoid are recommended, and Zika is currently a risk in Costa Rica.
-Check the latest information about Zika warnings.
+There are no particular requirements for South Africa, but make sure all routine vaccinations are up to date (MMR, polio, tetanus, etc.).
+Hepatitis A and Typhoid are recommended.
+Depending on where you’re traveling, Hepatitis B and rabies vaccines may be recommended.
+Malaria is a potential threat, so seek the advice of a medical professional about whether or not you need prophylaxis.
 We recommend all vaccines be completed at least six weeks prior to travel.

 If traveling from a country that has yellow fever, you will be required to show proof of yellow fever vaccination.

-Tap water in Costa Rica is safe to drink, except for the most rural areas.
-Use a Steripen with our refillable Dopper bottle when in uncertain areas.
+Remember to use a Steripen with our refillable Dopper bottle when in uncertain areas.

-The safety of our clients is of the utmost importance to us, and our local experts are always well-informed about the current situation in Costa Rica.
+The safety of our clients is of the utmost importance to us, and our local experts are always well-informed about the current situation in South Africa.
 For up-to-date information about safety, security and travel warnings, please refer to the US State Department, UK Foreign Travel Advice, or your local government resource.